 Sheep shearing is considered sports all over the world with competitions held around.
 The competitions are usually held between spring and summer.

-Modern shearing
+Modern Shearing

 The large flocks of sheep are mustered, inspected, and possibly treated for parasites such as lice before shearing can start.
 Then they are shorn by professional shearing teams working eight hours a day, by machine shearing.